Sonic-Thrust-Developers/sonic-thrust-str15/cad/README.md

-# STR15 AutoCAD Designs
-This folder contains the official STL, gcode, and final `.dwg` CAD files for the 70mm EDF rotor and housing replacement.
 # 📐 STR15 AutoCAD & Print Files

 This directory contains the official design, mesh, and manufacturing files for the 70mm EDF rotor and housing replacement.